clj-kondo/clj-kondo/README.md

 `--cache-dir` option.
 To disable the cache even if you have a `.clj-kondo` directory, use `--cache false`.

+For your project's version control, we recommend that you commit everything under the `./.clj-kondo/` dir, except for the cache dir.
+Add `.cache` to your `.gitignore` to ignore all `.cache` dirs, including the one under `./.clj-kondo`.
+Adjust accordingly if you are using a different `--cache-dir`.

 ## [Configuration](doc/config.md)

 ## [Editor integration](doc/editor-integration.md)